shakrmedia/tuesday/README.md

 Tuesday uses [Grunt](http://gruntjs.com/) to automate the building process.
 In case you want to custom-build the CSS file, you can do so by setting up Grunt, heading to the cloned repository path and running `grunt`.

 The default grunt task includes [autoprefixer](https://github.com/postcss/autoprefixer) that automatically includes vendor-prefixes for CSS3 draft properties.

+In case you want to remove any specific group of animations from the output file to reduce file size, just comment out lines in the main `tuesday.less` before running Grunt, and the compiler will skip through the excluded ones.

 ## Animation List